michaelalfaro/eeb177-W17.github.io/_posts/2017-01-02-setup-virtual-box.markdown

 If you're here, congrats!
 You have a functioning virtualbox!
 Complete the next few steps to add some more functionality to your environment:

-1) Launch the Firefox browser and ensure that you can connect to the internet.
+- Launch the Firefox browser and ensure that you can connect to the internet.
-2)
+- You can make files that are housed on your "host" computer available to the "guest" computer (i.e. the virtual computer) by setting up "Shared Folders".
+To set up a shared folder, navigate to "Devices" and select "Shared Folder Settings".
+Click on the "Add" icon (a blue folder with a green "+").
+Browse to the folder you wish to share across the host and guest in the "Folder Path".